 My station consists of only a G5RV, and a TS440s Kenwood xcvr.
 I also have a Yaesu FT-857D HF/VHF/UHF transceiver that I purchased in January of 2007.
 What a great little radio.
 To have all the HF Bands including 60 meters, along with 6 meters, 2 meters and 440mhz in one tidy package truly is remarkable.
-I have no amplifires, or directional antennas.
-Since being first licensed in 1985, and at the time if this update, I have managed to work 289 DXCC countries (including deleted countries, and including the brand new ST0 South Sudan) using all bands and modes (mostly CW and SSB), with most of them confirmed.
-All worked with wire antennas alone!.That, my friends, took some serious screaming, scratching and clawing!
+Since being first licensed in 1985, and at the time if this update, I have managed to work 298 DXCC countries (including 7 entities deleted from the DXCC list) using all bands and modes (mostly CW and SSB), with most of them confirmed.
+All worked with wire antennas alone!...That, my friends, took some serious screaming, scratching and clawing!

 I am active on pretty much all of the bands, but prefer 20 meters, as the DX always seems to be there regardless of static, sunspots or time of year.
 15 and 10 I love when there are sunspots, and the WARC bands are very cool to operate because there are no contests hogging those frequencies.
 I love working 40 meters and the 80/75 meter DX window in the cold miserable winter months, as well.
 I can always seem to find a good qso into Europe in the winter time in the 80/75 meter window very easily with my G5RV, even when the east coast big guns pile up.

-And, of course, I enjoy clowning around with my local ham fIriends on 2 meters, especially now that I have a real 2 meter station putting 50 watts out toa J-Pole.
+And, of course, I enjoy clowning around with my local ham friends on 2 meters, especially now that I have a real 2 meter station putting 50 watts out to a J-Pole.
 Did I mention I love my FT-857D?

-As well as geography, world events, politics, travel,computers, the internet, and shortwave radio listening.
-In fact, I have my own web page dedicated to shortwave radio information.
-It is located at www.angelfire.com/electronic/shortwaveradio/.
-Please check it out.
+My interest in ham radio was spawned by my passions for geography, world events, politics, travel, & shortwave radio listening.
 My shortwave interests include being a fan of the 1950's vintage Zenith Transoceanic radios.